abuturabofficial/w3-blog/content/post/fixing-vivaldi-update-keyring-errors/index.md

 lastmod: ''
 ---

-When you manually download the `.deb` package from [Vivaldi's website](https://vivaldi.com/download/), and manually install it.
+When you download the `.deb` package from [Vivaldi's website](https://vivaldi.com/download/), and manually install it.
 The installation process will also add the Vivaldi repo to the apt-sources list in the `/etc/apt/sources.list.d/` directory.

 Sometimes this repo doesn't normally populate the GPG keying for the Vivaldi Browser repository, and you will get errors like below, whenever you do a system update like this:
 ```terminal